Faculty and Staff

 School of Music Room 319

 Dr. Barnes teaches both undergraduate and graduate courses in stringed instrument methods and orchestra literature.
-She also teaches graduate courses in various topics such as Introduction to Research in Music Education, Administration and Curriculum of Music Programs (with a focus on the Sociology of Music Education) and Orchestra Literature.
+She also teaches graduate courses in various topics such as Introduction to Research in Music Education, Sociology of Music Education and Orchestra Literature.

 Dr. Barnes research interests include community and school orchestra programs and access to music education for under-served youth.
 She is a co-author of Measures of Success for String Orchestra (published by The FJH Music Company).
 In 2019, she received the Career Researcher Award for the American String Teachers Association.

 Dr. Barnes has served on the national board of the American String Teachers Association

-and the editorial boards of the Journal of Music Teacher Education.
-She is currently on the editorial board of the String Research Journal and the board of the National String Project Consortium.
+and the editorial boards of the Journal of Music Teacher Education and the String Research Journal.

 Selected Research Articles

-Barnes, G.V., DeFreitas, A. & Grego, J. (in press) Parental Involvement and Home Environment in Music: Current and Former Students from Selected Community Music Programs in Brazil and the United States.
+Barnes, G.V., DeFreitas, A. & Grego, J. (2016) Parental Involvement and Home Environment in Music: Current and Former Students from Selected Community Music Programs in Brazil and the United States.
 International Journal of Music Education.

 Barnes, G. V. (2013) The University of South Carolina String Project: Teaching and learning within a community music programme.
 International Journal of Community Music, 6 (1).
 23-31.